Enforcing Katz and PageRank Centrality Measures in Complex Networks: Enforcing PageRank

 under the constraint that $A+\Delta$ is nonnegative.
 Unlike the Katz centrality measure treated in Section~\ref{sec:katz}, the set on constrains is not linear in $\Delta$, hence we make the simplifying assumption that $\Delta\boldsymbol{1}=\boldsymbol{0}$, or, in other terms, that the degree of each node is unchanged.

 Finally, let us note that for a stochastic matrix with a fixed pattern, the conditions for which an assigned vector is the stationary vector are significantly more complex than those discussed in Proposition~\ref{pro:feasibility-conditions}; see in this regard~\cite{breen2015}.
-Therefore we look for a matrix $\Delta$ having zero entries corresponding to the zero entries of $A$, and possibly entries different from zero on the diagonal, that is $\Delta\in\mathbb{S}(A+I)$.
-Hence we allow the modification of the weights of existing edges and, possibly, the addition of some loops.
+Therefore, by following~\cite{gillis2024assigning}, we look for a matrix $\Delta$ having zero entries corresponding to the zero entries of $A$, and possibly entries different from zero on the diagonal, that is $\Delta\in\mathbb{S}(A+I)$.
+Hence we allow the modification of the weights of existing edges and, possibly, the addition of some loops. {The addition of loops might not seem like a realistic graph modification.
+We point out that the choice $\Delta\in\mathbb{S}(A+I)$, in place of $\Delta\in\mathbb{S}(A)$, is used to prove the existence of the desired perturbation $\Delta$.
+In practice, there might be perturbations with small or null diagonal entries.}